ChongyaSong/YouML/README.md

 ## INSTALLATION
 YouML adopts the same installation approach as common Python packages (i.e., run a setup.py script), so experienced users may skip this section and directly install YouML in their preferred manners.

-Downloading and uncompressing the file named “YouML” in the repository.
+Downloading the entire repository and uncompressing it as a folder YouML-main.
 YouML runs on top of nearly 50 dependencies which can be installed by two package managers:
 1. Conda (recommended)
 2. Pip3